 - Staff who visit from outside agencies such as the Speech and Language Therapy (SALT) Service, Occupational Therapy Service (OT).
-The school currently commissions the services of a full time Speech and Language Therapists from the NHS for a day a week. - The school also has commissioned the services from Children's First e.g. Complex Communication Needs Team (Autism) - We have additionally commissioned services from an Educational Psychologist (30 days a year) across the Multi-Academy Trust. - Staff who will visit the school from Chadsgrove Special School or Perryfields Primary PRU for Behaviour Support (BST).
+The school currently commissions the services of a full time Speech and Language Therapist from the NHS for a day a week. - The school also has commissioned the services from Children's First e.g. Complex Communication Needs Team (Autism) - We have additionally commissioned services from an Educational Psychologist (30 days a year) across the Multi-Academy Trust. - Staff who will visit the school from Chadsgrove Special School or Perryfields Primary PRU for Behaviour Support (BST).

 Types of support provided also showing the stage of the Code of Practice (the document that schools use to plan their SEND input), children will be at when receiving this input.
-What are the different types of What would this mean for your child?
-Support available for all children, children with SEN and /or disabilities in this school?
+What would this mean for your child?
 Who can get this kind of support?
 Class teacher/SP input via good/outstanding classroom teaching.
 The teacher will have the highest possible expectations for your child and all pupils in their class.
 This is referred to in school as "High Quality Teaching".
 All teaching is based on building on what your child already knows, can do and can understand.
-This is achieved through ongoing assessment and focused marking of children's work.
+This is achieved through on-going assessment and focused marking of children's work.
 Putting in place different ways of teaching so that your child is fully involved in learning in class.
 This may involve things like using more practical learning or providing different resources adapted for your child.
 Putting in place specific strategies (which may be suggested by the Inclusion Leader/SENCo or staff from outside agencies) to enable your child to access the learning task.
 This may include occasional support from a SP to help with a particular difficulty.
 All children in school receive this